mdrocan/shell-scripts/README.md

 syntaxchecker.sh
 ```

 - Notification about decreased battery charging level.
-Current check value set to 30%, using it through crontab schedule on hourly basis.
+Current check value set to 30%, using it through crontab scheduling.
+If you set the Script Editor notification settings from Banners to Alerts the messages stay visible until you close the notification.
 ```
 charging_level.sh
 ```